keepemapp/back/README.md

 * [ ] Ensure that we detect/register when the asset file was uploaded (or if it was), and change the response accordingly Either give them the publish_url or the view URL for the file when they do a `get` on the asset
 * [X] Test asset file upload and retrieval
-* [ ] Implement command responsibility segregation for POST APIs (do not return result and just redirect.
+* Implement command responsibility segregation for POST APIs (do not return result and just redirect.
 See https://stackoverflow.com/questions/62119138/how-to-do-a-post-redirect-get-prg-in-fastapi)
   * [X] For assets
   * [ ] for Users
+* Database
+  * [ ] change database to a persistent one
   * [ ] Schema evolution in database and dataclasses.
 How to do it?
-* [ ] change database to a persistent one
 * [ ] Clean DomainID mess.
 Pass it to UUID or string and use type class
 * [ ] Change folder structure to a one more DDD like (domain, services, infra)
 * [ ] Automatically add userID that makes the call to the create asset and transfers
+* [X] Erase `emo/shared/infra/memrepo/message_bus.py`
+* Improve GET responses
+  * [ ] Limit GET responses (paging, max items...)
-* [ ] Erase `emo/shared/infra/memrepo/message_bus.py`
+  * [ ] Allow ordering of responses (assets, releases...)

 Low prio:
 * [ ] Improve loggers https://stackoverflow.com/a/64807716/5375579 + custom json schemas